Skip to main content

 winrm id -r:TARGET

-WMI command succeedsReturns OS info
+WMI command succeedsReturns OS information

-6. Permission / Namespace Access
+6. Permission and Namespace Access

 ItemNotes

-Can connect to \\TARGET\root\cimv2Use Device42 WMI Tester
+Can connect to \\TARGET\root\cimv2Use the Device42 WMI Tester to verify

 Account is in Distributed COM UsersOr granted DCOM launch permissions manually